SonarSource/sonarqube/server/sonar-docs/src/pages/architecture/architecture-integration.md

 4. One or more SonarScanners running on your Build / Continuous Integration Servers to analyze projects

 ## Integration
-The following schema shows how SonarQube integrates with other ALM tools and where the various components of SonarQube are used.
+The following schema shows how SonarQube integrates with other DevOps Platform tools and where the various components of SonarQube are used.
 ![SonarQube Integration.](/images/architecture-integrate.png)

 1. Developers code in their IDEs and use [SonarLint](https://sonarlint.org) to run local analysis.